-The Statistical Brief of the National Research and Development Survey 2017 reflects the performance of R&D institutes of the country in deploying resources towards Research and Development (R&D) activities in the year 2017.
+The Statistical Brief of the National Research and Development Survey 2018 reflects the performance of R&D institutes of the country in deploying resources towards Research and Development (R&D) activities in the year 2018.
 In addition to the information on financial and human resources inputs, the publication also includes few output indicators that measure the results of R&D of the country.
 This report carries the information gathered from the State Sector R&D Institutes, Higher Education Institutes, Business Enterprises, and Private Non Profit Organizations.

-The National Research and Development Survey is conducted by the National Science Foundation on a regular basis meeting the international standards stipulated by OECD and UNESCO Institute of Statistics (UIS).
+The National Research and Development Survey is conducted by the National Science Foundation on a regular basis meeting the international standards stipulated by The Organization for Economic Co-operation and Development (OECD) and UNESCO Institute of Statistics (UIS).
 Frascati Manual (2002) of OECD and Technical Paper No.11 of UIS are the two major guidelines followed in the Survey.
 Hence, the statistics provided in this publication is internationally comparable.
-The R&D statistics of this publication are aimed at policymakers, planners, researchers, scientists and technologists requiring a quantitative overview of R&D activities of the country.
+The R&D statistics of this publication are aimed at policy makers, planners, researchers, scientists and technologists requiring a quantitative overview of R&D activities of the country.